Note Names & Lengths

 When learning to play the drums it’s important to understand different note lengths and what those notes are called.
 Every country has it’s own name for different note lengths but in English speaking countries there are two main systems used – the UK system and the American system.
 As a drummer you need to understand both.

-- In the UK note lengths are commonly referred to as Crotchets, Quavers, Semiquavers etc. This terminology is used extensively in classical music and is also the standard used by most exam boards, including Trinity.
+- In the UK note lengths are commonly referred to as Crotchets, Quavers, Semiquavers etc. This terminology is used extensively in classical music.

 - American terminology refers to Quarter Notes, Eighth Notes, Sixteenth Notes etc. This is rapidly taking over from the UK standard, especially in popular music.
 The best bet, as a drummer, is to understand both the UK and American terminology.